 The picture below is from News.com

-Leigh Coleman seems to be a serial fraudster who uses also charities to dog tax and avoid accountability.
+Leigh Coleman seems to be a serial fraudster who uses charities to dodge tax and avoid accountability.

 Leigh Coleman and his new tax-free charity ServeGate Australia